ergoplatform/ergodocs/docs/ef/ergo-timeline.md

 # Timeline

+This page gives a rundown of the Ergo Foundation's key achievements, developments, and milestones from 2020 till now.
+It highlights the yearly progress in different areas like partnerships, core developments, scaling, tooling, and community projects.
+The timeline also gives a snapshot of ongoing and future projects that are either in progress or under development.
+Since Ergo is a grassroots project, the line between EF and community achievements can sometimes blur, so we've included all accomplishments and made distinctions where possible.

+After adding UTXO set snapshots and NiPoPoWs to the [pruned full node](modes.md) for faster bootstrapping, core development is now focused on optimizing this implementation and exploring sub-block confirmation protocols to enhance transactions and finality.
+For more details, see the [scaling roadmap](roadmap.md).

 ### 2024

 #### In Progress

 Discussions ongoing with several prominent on-ramps trying to secure US access, as well as smaller exchanges which should help our volume, and regional exchanges to ensure ERG is accesible worldwide.

 - ErgoSummit
 - Metamask